dbbs-lab/bsb-core/docs/morphologies/intro.rst

 .. code-block:: python

-  axon = morfo.select("axon")
+  axon = morfo.subtree("axon")
   # Multiple labels can be given
-  hybrid = morfo.select("proximal", "distal")
+  hybrid = morfo.subtree("proximal", "distal")

 .. warning::

-	Only branches that have all of their points labelled with a label will be selected.
+	Branches will be selected as soon as they have one or more points labelled with a selected label.

-Selection will always select all emanating branches as well:
+Selections will always include all the branches emanating (downtree) from the selection as
+well:

 .. figure:: /images/m_trans/emanating.png
   :figwidth: 350px